ahlatimer/lazy_resource/README.md

 end
 ```

-### I thought you said this was non-blocking?

-It is.
+### What's this about blocking less?

+Unlike ActiveResource, LazyResource doesn't initiate a request on every
+find.
+Instead, whenever you do a find, where, etc. it throws those
+requests into a queue that gets processed when you hit an accessor.
+Built on Typhoeus, all of those queued requests get executed at the same
+time.

 That original example above with me, the Bobs, Sam, and Terry?
 Those
 first four requests would all get executed at the same time, when Terry
 was saved.
 Pretty neat, eh?